florintanasa/capture_dixell_v2/README.md

-# Request the monitoring parameters by Dixell XWEB300D
+# Requesting monitoring parameters from Dixell XWEB300D

 In version 1 it is using capture packets.
 For this I'm using sniffing program **tshark** and I capture the packages send by server to the client.